varmeh/tech-docs/docs/deployment/docker/DockerCompose.md

 ## Docker Compose vs K8s

+This table succinctly highlights the differences between Docker Compose and Kubernetes, showing their respective use cases and functionalities.

 | Aspect                      | Docker Compose                                         | Kubernetes                                              |
 |-----------------------------|--------------------------------------------------------|---------------------------------------------------------|
 | **Primary Use**             | Development & testing environments                    | Large-scale, production environments                    |